Home Group estate

 • Misuse of communal areas

-What is not considered ASB or nuisance noise?
+What is not considered anti-social behaviour or nuisance noise?

 Some problems may disturb, annoy or upset you, this is considered as a neighbourhood management issue.
-This is different to anti-social behaviour (ASB), which could cause harassment, alarm or distress.
+This is different to anti-social behaviour, which could cause harassment, alarm or distress.

 Examples of neighbourhood management issues are: